zenstackhq/zenstack-docs/blog/react-admin/index.md

 image: ./cover.png
 ---

-# Building an Admin Console With Minimum Code Using React-Admin, Prisma, and Zenstack
+# Building an Admin Console With Minimum Code Using React-Admin, Prisma, and ZenStack

 ![Cover Image](cover.png)